Error: "Invalid image or unsupported image format"

 Here are some of the usual reasons for this and possible solutions:

 - Images that actually have errors or simply don't exist in the server.
+To check if this is the case, just open the image file on a new tab and see if it can be displayed properly.
 A possible solution is to use a plugin like Enable Media Replace to re-upload and replace the images that are broken.

 - A firewall that prevents our servers to access your images.
 Please whitelist our IPs.